-This vegan meatloaf with no mushrooms was inspired by my Easy Vegan Meatballs recipe made with green lentils and walnuts.
-I love the combination of lentils and walnuts for a hearty vegan dish.
+This vegan meatloaf with no mushrooms was inspired by my Easy Vegan Meatballs recipe, which uses green lentils and walnuts.
+I love the combination of lentils and walnuts for a hearty vegan dinner served with oven roasted green beans with garlic, vegan colcannon, or oven-roasted cauliflower florets.

 Jump to: